PranavaaKirupakaran/SOEN341_Project/README.md

 itself will allow its user to purchase/sell various different items.
 The user will have the oppurtunity to purchase a variety of different items such as books, apparel, electronics etc.
 The user will be able to add the desired items into a cart and proceed to purchase the items from there.
-Furthermore, the webiste will have a login and sign-up page for the different users of the plateform.
+Furthermore, the website will have a login and sign-up page for the different users of the plateform.
 ## Core Features:
 - Add/Remove items from a cart